Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

 For Virtual Machine Provisioning with (Linux/Windows) customization.
 Thanks to the new enhancements introduced in Terraform v0.12.6 this module include most of the advance features that are available in the resource `vsphere_virtual_machine`.

-:warning: The new version of this module only works with terraform version 0.12.6 and above :warning:

 ## Deploys (Single/Multiple) Virtual Machines to your vSphere environment

 This Terraform module deploys single or multiple virtual machines of type (Linux/Windows) with following features: